The summer heat and sun is always a welcome return for those who love the great outdoors and spending more time at the park or on the beach.

 - Avoid direct UV exposure from natural sunlight between 10 a.m. and 3 p.m. when the atmosphere absorbs less of the harmful UV rays from sunlight.

-And your photosensitivity often doesn’t end with the last pill.
+Your photosensitivity often doesn’t end with the last pill.

-“Your sensitivity to sunlight may continue for a day to even weeks until the medication has fully left your system,” said Heelon
+“Your sensitivity to sunlight may continue for a day to even weeks until the medication has fully left your system,” Heelon said.

 Mild reactions can be handled similarly to a sunburn with topical remedies such as cooling with dressings, antihistamines, and topical steroids.
 For more severe burns, see your physician.